Cosmo-Tech/Babylon-End-User-Doc/docs/tutorial/Getting_started.md

 ### Output Management

-With Babylon v5, you can now handle the output of every single command.
+You can now handle the output of every single command.
 This is particularly useful for scripting, filtering data, or integration with other tools.

 You can control the output using two main flags: